 Transfer Student Orientation Program

-During the summer, you will have your student ID card made, select classes and learn about services for students.
+During Summer Orientation, you will have your student ID card made, select classes and learn about services for students.
 Your parents may wish to attend the parallel guest Orientation program during the summer.
-If you are absolutely unable to attend, you will receive information from Orientation and New Student Programs regarding how best to prepare for classes in the fall.
+If you are absolutely unable to attend, you will receive information from Orientation & New Student Programs regarding how best to prepare for classes in the fall.

 Throughout your time at the University, Orientation and New Student Programs can help you work through challenging situations, discuss individual and community issues of concern, and develop programming ideas.
-In addition, Laurie Casteen, Associate Dean of Students, in the Office of the Dean of Students can also be used as a resource.
-Please do not hesitate to contact Orientation at firstname.lastname@example.org or at 434.982.4571 or Dean Casteen at email@example.com or 434.924.7133.
+You may contact Aaron Laushway (email@example.com), Associate Dean of Students, or Sarah Dodge (firstname.lastname@example.org), Program Coordinator for Orientation and New Student Programs, with any questions or concerns.
+Please do not hesitate to contact us.
+We are here to support you!

 Additional support and resources are available through your school of enrollment.
 Contacts in each of the schools include: